 What support is available for schools piloting online end-of-course evaluations?

-As part of the changes to end-of-course evaluations, many schools are also opting to move toward using an online evaluation.
+As part of the changes to end-of-course evaluations, schools are also implementing online evaluations.

 For faculty, the benefits of moving online include: